andreas-legath/teched2025-XP266/exercises/ex0/README.md

 In this exercise, you will create your own copy of this repository and optionally, set up a GitHub account.

-Finally you will login to for this session prepared BTP account.
+At the end, you will access the SAP BTP cockpit and SAP BTP accounts that have been prepared for this session.

 ## Exercise 0.0 - (Optional) Create a GitHub account